microsoft/Project-Yellowstone-Documentation/business-central/powerbi-configure-business-central-finance-apps.md

 Before configuring the Power BI finance app for Business Central, you must have:

-1. The **PowerBI Reports** extension in Business Central:
+1. The **PowerBI Reports** app installed in Business Central:
    - This app provides the APIs for data access, configuration pages, and embed pages.
 Make sure that the app is installed in your environment.
-2. The Finance Power BI app:
+2. The **Business Central Finance Power BI app** installed in your Power BI Service:
    - This app provides the semantic model and reports.
 Make sure that the app is installed in your Power BI workspace.

 For more information, see [Install Power BI apps for Business Central](across-powerbi-install-business-central-apps.md).